 The student will continue to develop the skills learned in EQ 123, and progress to the next stage of riding.
-Winter, every year.
-Prerequisite: EQ 123.
+Course may be repeated.

 EQ 200 General Equine Health (3)

 Provides an overview of the anatomy, normal function and pathology of the body systems of the horse, excepting the skeletomuscular system.
 Prevention and management of common disorders is stressed.
 Every year.